National Law Enforcement Center on Animal Abuse

-The National Law Enforcement Center on Animal Abuse was established to provide law enforcement officers information on the realities of animal abuse, and to promote their proactive involvement in the enforcement of animal abuse laws in their communities.
-Through our partners, the Center will serve as an information clearinghouse and forum for law enforcement on the growing problem of animal abuse, its link to other types of crimes, including violence against humans and officer-dog encounters.
+The National Law Enforcement Center on Animal Abuse was established to provide law enforcement officers information on the realities of animal abuse and to promote their proactive involvement in the enforcement of animal abuse laws in their communities.
+Through our partners, the Center will serve as an information clearinghouse and forum for law enforcement on the growing problem of animal abuse and its link to other types of crimes, including violence against humans.
+Additionally, NLECAA seeks to train and education officers on how to handle officer-dog encounters more safely.

 National Sheriffs’ Association in partnership with ICE BlackBox and the Humane Society of the United States have launched a new feature within the ICE BlackBox app to report Animal Abusers.